-- a.
-Documentation that member is ambulatory as evidenced by ONE of the following: - Results of 6-Minute Walk Test (6MWT) ≥ 300 meters while walking independently without assistance or devices (without side-by-side assist, cane, walker, wheelchair, etc.) - North Star Ambulatory Assessment (NSAA) score > 17 - Achieved rise time (Gower's test) < 7 seconds
+- 2. Documentation of a baseline evaluation of physical function as documented by BOTH of the following evaluations completed in the past 30 days [DOCUMENTATION REQUIRED]: - a.
+Documentation that member is ambulatory as evidenced by ONE of the following: - Results of 6-Minute Walk Test (6MWT) ≥ 200 meters while walking independently without assistance or devices (without side-by-side assist, cane, walker, wheelchair, etc.) - North Star Ambulatory Assessment (NSAA) score > 17 - Achieved rise time (Gower's test) < 7 seconds